OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-09.md

 ## Matthew 9:11

-When the Pharisees saw this, they asked his disciples, “Why does your teacher eat with tax collectors and sinners?”
+Observing this, the Pharisees questioned his disciples, “Why does your teacher share meals with tax collectors and sinners?”

 ## Matthew 9:12